 Are you an undergraduate student, a graduate student, or a postdoc conducting preclinical research (eg. with cell lines or animal models) in the biomedical sciences?
 Have you experienced a failure to replicate a result in your research, or produced a null finding?
 If so, I would like to interview you about your experience.

-These interviews are part of a larger project I am conducting on the history of the “reproducibility crisis” in biomedicine.
-By collecting oral history interviews with people who have firsthand experience of irreproducibility, I am aiming to understand 1) how practicing scientists become aware of reproducibility problems, and 2) what steps they take after identifying a problem as a “reproducibility” problem.
+These interviews are part of a larger project I am conducting on the “reproducibility crisis” in biomedicine.
+By collecting interviews with people who have firsthand experience of irreproducibility, I am aiming to understand 1) how practicing scientists become aware of reproducibility problems, and 2) what steps they take after identifying the problem.

 Please note that email is generally not a secure way to communicate sensitive information as there are many ways for unauthorized users to access email.
 You should avoid sending sensitive, detailed personal information by email.
 Email should also not be used to convey information of an urgent nature.
 If you need to talk to someone immediately or would prefer not to receive study communication by email, please contact me (Nicole C. Nelson, Assistant Professor, Department of Medical History and Bioethics) at (608) 265-3525.